s4y/Hoisin/README.md

 - If you want to save a command's output or keep working while a long running command does its thing, you can "fork" a new shell.
 This takes the form of iPython-style cells: each cell has its own command history and can run commands independently.

+- All of your shell's state, including command inputs and outputs, can be saved to/loaded from a file.

+- Commands don't have to be built in to modify shell state.
+Any command can talk to the shell and ask it to change the working directory, change environment variables, etc. These changes are always shown to the user.

+## Status

+Hoisin’s pretty early in development.

 ## Examples

 ### Hoisin running stock `ls`